operand/agency/README.md

 ## Discovering and Invoking Actions

-At this point, we
+At this point, we can demonstrate how discovery works from the perspective of a human user of the web application.

-# TODO

-After loading the above, all the `Operator`'s are in the same `Space`, and can interact via messages we also call `Action`s.

-Each `Operator`, may send a `help` message to discover which other operators, channels, and actions are available in the space, and what arguments they take.
+Once added to a space, each `Operator` may send a `help` message to discover other operators, channels, and actions that are available in the space, and what arguments they take.

 The `WebChannel` which hosts a simple chat UI, supports a "slash" syntax summarized here: